 The History of Bees is one of the most attractive physical books I’ve acquired recently.
 The dustjacket has an embossed image; underneath it the book itself is just as striking, with a gold honeycomb pattern.
 There are also black-and-white bees dotted through the pages.

-Colored text blocks are so unexpected and stylish.
+Colored text blocks (also called sprayed edges) are so unexpected and stylish.

 And now for a few physical book traits I’m not as fond of.
 Perhaps my biggest pet peeve, impossible to photograph, is those matte covers that get permanent fingerprints on them no matter how gingerly you try to handle them.